ObsidianLabs/CKB-Studio/README.md

 - [CKB Explorer](#ckb-explorer) - view account information and transaction history
 - [CKB Transaction Constructor](#ckb-transaction-constructor) - generate CKB transactions conveniently

-If you want to learn more about CKB Studio, please go to the [Tutorials](#tutorials) section.
+If you want to learn more about how to use CKB Studio, please go to the [Tutorials](#tutorials) section.

 ## Installation